banne227/ft_transcendence/docs/api.md

 ### Description
 - This endpoint allow a user to create a account on the website (not perfect for now)
-- Actually no protection against raid/spam is provided, i will put humain verification when someone will register a new account
+- The password of the user should be superior that 8 character, less that 128 character.
-- The password of the user should be superior that 12 character, less that 128 character and use only alpha numerical character
+- The input of the user will be sanitized, only those character is allow to prevent user injection: a-z, A-Z, 0-9, $, !, #, ., ?, /, \, @, &, _, -, *
 ### Body
 - The user need to provide those information in the body of the request:
 1. username = The username of the user to register